VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputRegisterByInvitationType.md

 # InputRegisterByInvitationType ==~object~==

-The `InputRegisterByInvitationType` represents the input object for registering a user by invitation.
+This type represents the input object for registering a user by invitation.

 ## Fields